 Placement of returning volunteers is based on availability, park location needs, and previous performance.
-They will be emailed their placement assignments ahead of new volunteers.

 12. Are there waiting lists?

 Yes.
 Applicants can ask to be placed on waiting lists if none of their choices are available.
 They are notified when availability occurs.